samartzidis/NanoWakeWord/README.md

 # NanoWakeWord

-NanoWakeWord is a minimal C# port of the Python [openWakeWord](https://github.com/dscripka/openWakeWord) wake-word detection engine.
+[NanoWakeWord](https://github.com/samartzidis/nanowakeword) is a minimal C# port of the Python [openWakeWord](https://github.com/dscripka/openWakeWord) wake-word detection engine.

 It runs efficiently on any platform supporting .NET Standard 2.0, including Windows, Linux, RaspberryPi including the Zero 2/2W (linux-arm64).

 ## Dependencies

-It has only one external library dependency: the Microsoft.ML.OnnxRuntime.
+It has only one external library dependency, the Microsoft.ML.OnnxRuntime.

-## Usage

-Build NanoWakeWord and reference the resulting nuget package.
-Alternatively, reference the resulting dll library.

 ### Sample Code

+Note, the sample code uses the `PvRecorder` library for providing the sound recording functionality.

 ```csharp
 using NanoWakeWord;